MustafaIsmaill/osm_path_planning/readme.txt

 road_processing_planning

 The package is used Construct paths in street networks from OpenStreetMaps using python and ROS.
-The package publishes the path waypoints for the vehicle and successive subgraphs.
+The package outputs the path waypoints whenever service is called on "/path_getter" topic as well successive subgraphs of vehicle's location for further processing.

 How it works: